-The National Sleep Foundation endorses the following sleep quality indicators: 1) sleep latency of 15 minutes and less, 2) one or fewer awakening of more than five minutes per night, 3) wake time after sleep onset of 20 minutes and less, and 4) sleep efficiency of 85% and more.
-(389) Insomnia is defined by the complaints of difficulty initiating sleep, difficulty maintaining sleep, or early morning awakenings and is associated with one or more daytime symptoms such as fatigue, cognitive impairment, or mood disturbance (depression).
-(390) A systematic review demonstrated that short sleep duration, defined as less than six hours of sleep per 24 hours, is associated with a significant mortality increase.
-(391)
+The National Sleep Foundation endorses the following sleep quality indicators: 1) sleep latency of 15 minutes and less, 2) a maximum of one awakening of more than five minutes per night, 3) wake time after sleep onset of 20 minutes and less, and 4) sleep efficiency of 85% or more.(414) Insomnia is defined by the complaints of difficulty initiating sleep, difficulty maintaining sleep, or early morning awakenings and is associated with one or more daytime symptoms such as fatigue, cognitive impairment, or mood disturbance (depression).
+(415) A systematic review demonstrated that short sleep duration, defined as less than 6 hours of sleep per 24 hours, is associated with a significant mortality increase.
+(416)